Planck 2013 results. XIV. Zodiacal emission: Model

-To make templates of what we might see from the Galactic centre through the far sidelobes, we use the \Planck\ simulation software described in \cite{reinecke2006}, but use GRASP calculations of the the various far sidelobe components instead of main beams.
-As inputs to the simulations, we use the actual \Planck\ maps at the appropriate frequency.
-This allows us to account for differences in the brightness of the Galaxy as a function of frequency with minimal effort -- the Galactic templates should already be calibrated in the correct units at the given frequency.
+To make templates of what we might see from the Galactic centre through the far sidelobes, we use the \Planck\ simulation software described in \cite{reinecke2006}, with the {\tt GRASP}-calculated 353-1 far sidelobe pattern and the actual calibrated \Planck\ frequency maps of the sky as inputs.
 The far sidelobe templates are made at the timeline level and run through the relevant parts of the pipeline software.
-In particular, the offset removal, or `destriping' must be done on the templates before fitting in order to get reasonable fit results.
-The resulting templates made using these FSL calculations with a \Planck\ 857\,GHz sky as input are shown in the bottom three rows of Fig.~\ref{fig:FSLs}.
+In particular, the offset removal, or ``destriping'' must be done on the templates before fitting in order to obtain reasonable results.
+The templates made using these FSL calculations with a \Planck\ 857\,GHz sky as input are shown in the bottom three rows of Fig.~\ref{fig:FSLs}.

 One factor for which we do not account with these templates is the difference in spillover between the different frequencies~\citep{Lamarre2010,tauber2010b}.
-Since we illuminate more of the telescope at lower frequencies than at higher frequencies, if our templates simply scale with the spillover, we will expect different fit values for our templates at different frequencies.
+Since we illuminate more of the telescope at lower frequencies than at higher frequencies, if our templates simply scale with the spillover, we would expect different fit values for our templates at different frequencies.